xfthhxk/jsk/README.md

 Have to pass strings to ef/content. doesn't like ints even.

+defsnippet only works if the source file is a proper html file. ie can't just have random elements not enclosed by html and body elements.

 ## TODO

 * On startup read jobs and schedules from database and create jobs and triggers
+* Run now
+* Job failure emails
 * UI for displaying job executions
   * Have multiple sections
     a.
 Executing